List of West Ham United F.C. managers: Billy Bonds

 Macari resigned in February 1990 in order to "clear his name".
 Former player Ronnie Boyce stood in as manager for a single game.
 The next manager was Billy Bonds, a popular choice who took-up the post on 23 February 1990.
 It was too late for Bonds to turn the season around, however, and they finished seventh.
 In the following season, with Trevor Morley scoring 17 goals and McAvennie 11, Bonds guided West Ham to second place and promotion to the First Division and an FA Cup semi-final place before being beaten in controversial circumstances by Nottingham Forest.
 Now back in the top flight, Bonds saw West Ham through one of their most controversial seasons.
 With the club planning to introduce a bond scheme, there was crowd unrest.
 New players Mike Small and Clive Allen were unable to provide the goals and the team finished bottom with only nine wins, only three after the turn of the new year.
 With the club now back in the second tier, Bonds appointed Harry Redknapp as his assistant at the start of the season.
 Bond's West Ham finished second and again gained promotion, this time to the FA Premier League.
 With Morley and Allen scoring 40 goals, they gained promotion on the last day of the season with a 2–0 home win against Cambridge United.
 With the team in the FA Premier League there was a need to rebuild the team.
 Oxford United player Joey Beauchamp was recruited for a fee of £1.2 million.
 Shortly after arriving at the club, he complained that he should not have made the move as it was too far from his Oxford home.
 Bonds found this attitude hard to understand compared with his own committed, never-say-die style.
 This was the first evidence of his losing appetite for the modern game and modern player.
 Fifty-eight days later, Beauchamp was signed by Swindon for a club-record combined fee of £800,000, which included defender Adrian Whitbread going in the opposite direction; Whitbread was valued at £750,000 in the deal.
 Assistant manager Harry Redknapp was also now taking a bigger role in the transfer of players, with the club's approval.
 With rumours of his old club, AFC Bournemouth being prepared to offer him a position the West Ham board and their managing director, Peter Storrie made a controversial move.
 Anxious not to lose Redknapp's services the West Ham board offered Bonds a place away from the day-to-day affairs of the club, on the West Ham board.
 This would have allowed them to appoint Redknapp as manager.
 Bonds refused the post offered and walked away from the club.
 His accusations of deceit and manipulation by the board and by Redknapp have continued to cause ill-feeling.
-Peter Storrie claimed they that they had handled the situation correctly, saying, "If Harry had gone to Bournemouth, there was a good chance Bill would have resigned anyway, so we were in a no-win situation.
+Peter Storrie claimed that they had handled the situation correctly, saying, "If Harry had gone to Bournemouth, there was a good chance Bill would have resigned anyway, so we were in a no-win situation.
 We're sad that Bill is going, and it's a big blow but it's time to move on and we have appointed a great manager."